Help Filing a DePuy Hip Replacement Lawsuit

 Has the hip replacement that was meant to provide you with better mobility and freedom from pain become a curse?
 Are you one of the thousands of individuals that have had a hip replacement since 2003 and continue to have symptoms or have already needed additional hip surgeries?
 If the ASR System by DePuy was used, then you may be entitled to compensation.
-Call the Law Firm of Roger "Rocky" Walton now at (817) 429-4299 or toll-free at (888) 762-5988 to discuss the details of your case.
+Call or text the Law Firm of Roger "Rocky" Walton now at (817) 429-4299 or call toll-free at (888) 762-5988 to discuss the details of your case.
 We are experienced at handling all types of defective medical device cases in Arlington, Dallas, Fort Worth and Mansfield, Texas.

 On August 24, 2010, years after the FDA began receiving complaints, DePuy Orthopaedics, a division of Johnson and Johnson, issued a worldwide recall for the ASR XL Acetabular System and the ASR Hip Resurfacing System due to the defective design and manufacturing.
 Evidence of the problem has been mounting since 2001 that the implants were defective within 5 years of patients’ surgery.